 Ovasitol is NSF certified, which is a sign of a quality brand.
 The NSF is a non-profit organization that analyzes both quality control metrics of manufacturers (like facility inspections for sanitation) and quality control metrics for products (like contaminant levels and label accuracy).

 Put simply, a supplement that’s NSF certified is less likely to be contaminated.
-This is an important consideration in the U.S. supplement market, which has no required pre-approvals.
+This is an important consideration in the US supplement market.

-In January of 2020, over 800 individual supplement brands were forced to recall their products by the Food and Drug Administration (FDA) in the U.S. due to failures of good manufacturing practice which could have resulted in tainted supplements.
-Incidents like these help to clarify why certifications and published product test results are so important for U.S. supplement brands to prove the safety of their products.
+In January of 2020, over 800 supplement brands were forced to recall their products by the Food and Drug Administration (FDA) due to failures of good manufacturing practice which may have resulted in tainted supplements.

-The most helpful positive review comes from a verified purchaser named “Em” who claims that the supplement helped her achieve menstrual regularity:
+The top positive review from a verified purchaser is written by a user named "Gbb" who gives the supplement a 5/5 star rating and claims it helped promote menstrual regularity:

 - Effective formulation